-Dani Reyes-Acosta is a Latina-AAPI athlete, advocate, storyteller and more rewriting the narrative of who plays outside and how we build community with others on this planet.
+Dani Reyes-Acosta is a mountain athlete and storyteller rewriting the narrative of who plays outside and how we build community with others on this planet.

-A splitboarder, rock climber, trail runner, volunteer adaptive ski instructor, and waterwoman, she has been featured in the Washington Post, Women on the Road, the Los Angeles Times, and regional publications throughout the American West.
-Brands like Osprey, Vail Resorts, and Sport Obermeyer have featured her work as a storyteller and narrative strategist.
+A splitboarder, rock climber, mountain runner, and waterwoman, she has been featured in the Washington Post, She Explores, Women on the Road, the Los Angeles Times, and regional publications throughout the American West.

 Dani has built her mountain craft through splitboarding, traditional climbing, mountain running, and surf missions on trips through Andorra, Argentina, Canada, Chile, Mexico, Peru, and the USA.

 She credits her parents for the work ethic, mindset, and boundless energy that puts her here today.

 Dani believes that we are as much of the Earth as we are on the earth, and dedicates both her work and volunteer time to social innovation, positive change, and a just transition.

-Dani is a Spanish bilingual narrative strategist and speaker exploring how heritage and adversity inform individual and community identity.
+Dani is a Spanish bilingual narrative strategist and public speaker exploring how heritage and adversity inform individual and community identity.